MacWhisper Alternative for Live Dictation (2026)

 MacWhisper is excellent at what it does — transcribing audio files on your Mac with local Whisper.
-Resonant is what you want if you need live dictation instead.
+Resonant is what you want if you need live dictation instead, powered by Parakeet on Apple Silicon.

 Two different jobs, two different tools